Jack Sock: 2021: Doubles title, US Open third round

-Sock started off the year by playing in challenger events from March to June which resulted in a doubles title at the Orlando Open partnering Mitchell Krueger.
+Sock started off the year by playing in challenger events from March to June which resulted in a doubles title at the Orlando Open partnering with Mitchell Krueger.
 At the Little Rock Challenger, Sock won his first singles title of any kind in close to four years defeating 3rd seed Emilio Gómez in the final.

 Having been given a wildcard into his first ATP tournament of the year at the Hall of Fame Open in Newport, Sock made his first ATP tour level quarterfinal since the 2018 Paris Masters.
 He beat Alex Bolt and third seed Yoshihito Nishioka before being defeated by eighth seed and eventual champion Kevin Anderson in three sets.
 At the same tournament he partnered as a wildcard pair with William Blumberg.
 The unseeded pair reached the finals by defeating fellow Americans Tennys Sandgren and Denis Kudla, third seeds John-Patrick Smith and Harri Heliövaara, and second seeds Jonathan Erlich and Santiago González.
 In the final they defeated Austin Krajicek and Vasek Pospisil.
 He also received a wildcard into the Citi Open where once again defeated Yoshihito Nishioka in the first round to play world No. 3 Rafael Nadal in the second round.
 The match went to three sets and the third set was decided in a tiebreak but he fell short.

-Sock received a wildcard into the US Open Singles main draw.
+Sock received a wildcard into the US Open singles main draw.
 He defeated Yoshihito Nishioka in the first round in four sets and followed his victory up with a five-set victory over 31st seed Alexander Bublik in the second round, marking the first time he made the third round of a grand slam since the 2017 Australian Open.
 In the third round, he played 4th seed Alexander Zverev and won the first set but lost the next two sets and retired early in the fourth set due to an upper right leg injury.